 - 1.1 The Medium Term Financial Strategy (MTFS) sets the strategic financial direction for the Council and is regularly updated as it evolves and develops throughout the year to form the framework for the Council's financial planning.
 This ensures Members have a sound basis for planning and decision making, the MTFS is reviewed and updated at key points in the year: - October/November as a framework for initial detailed budget discussions for the forthcoming financial year; - January an update to include additional information received at a national level and corporate issues identified through service planning and the detailed budget build; and - February with the final Budget for the new financial year. - 1.2 The purpose of the MTFS is to set out the key financial management principles, budget assumptions and service issues.
 It is then used as the framework for the detailed budget setting process to ensure that resources are managed effectively and are able to deliver the aspirations of the Council as set out in the Business Plan, over the medium term. - 1.3 The vision of the East Suffolk Business Plan is to "Maintain and sustainably improve the quality of life for everybody growing up, living in, working in and visiting East Suffolk".
-The MTFS underpins the Efficiency Plan, which outlines how the key Business Plan objective of Financial Self Sufficiency will be delivered.
-The Council is currently developing a brand new plan and vision for East Suffolk, focusing on the five key themes of: - Economic Growth - Enabling Communities - Financial Sustainability - Digital Transformation - The Environment
+The Council is currently developing a brand new plan and vision for East Suffolk, focussing on the five key themes of: - · Economic Growth - Enabling Communities - Financial Sustainability - Digital Transformation - The Environment